mjhea0/mjhea0.github.com/source/_posts/2015-10-22-node-postgres-sequelize.markdown

 ### Sync

-Finally, before we sync, let's add an additional attribute to the `complete` filed in the *todo.js* file:
+Finally, before we sync, let's add an additional attribute to the `complete` field in the *todo.js* file:

 ``` javascript
 'use strict';